Skip to content

 Recommended by: Arabela, Spicy Travel Girl

-Albania is one of the cheapest countries to visit in Europe and a unique choice for every type of traveller.
-Whether you’re looking for crowd-free sand beaches with turquoise water and a hike in the country’s beautiful mountains for a fraction of the prices you’d pay in other countries, Albania will never disappoint you.
+Albania is a bit of a hidden gem, but it’s the perfect choice for every type of traveller.
+Whether you’re looking for crowd-free sandy beaches with turquoise water or a hike in the country’s beautiful mountains, Albania will never disappoint you.

 RECOMMENDED TOUR: Tirana Walking Tour